open-eid/open-eid.github.io/iis/index.md

 ### Configuring IIS for one-way SSL

-To configure one-way SSL on IIS server we must add new HTTP(S) binding (usually port 443) and apply certificate to it.
+To configure one-way SSL on IIS server, a new HTTP(S) binding (usually port 443) must be added and a certificate applied to it.
 And it is definitely a good idea to disable legacy TLS protocols!

 ![Defining HTTPS binding with certificate iis2111.kaheksa.xi and disabling legacy TLS protocols](./img/image12.png)

-After applying settings one-way SSL works and we can access website over HTTPS protocol.
+After applying settings, one-way SSL works and the website is accessible over HTTPS protocol.

 ![One-way SSL works with TLS 1.3 protocol, browser is Firefox](./img/image13.png)

-In information window of Firefox, we can see that:
+The Firefox information window shows that:

-1. Our web server certificate `iis2111.kaheksa.xi` is in use;
+1. Web server certificate `iis2111.kaheksa.xi` is in use;
 2. TLS protocol version 1.3 is in use.

 #### Disabling HTTP access

-To disable access to website over unsecure HTTP (usually port 80) we can remove the binding from configuration and disable firewall access to port 80.
-As an alternative we can create automatic redirection rule from port 80 to port 443.
-It can be useful for cases when users do not type https:// prefix to server address and cannot reach to website.
+To disable access to the website over unsecure HTTP (usually port 80), the binding can be removed from configuration and firewall access to port 80 can be disabled.
+As an alternative, an automatic redirection rule can be created from port 80 to port 443.
+This can be useful for cases when users do not type the https:// prefix to the server address and cannot reach the website.

 ## Requiring two-way SSL, certificate authentication

 ### Preset

 > **Note:** As of 2022 and still applicable in 2026, IIS 10/Schannel running on Windows Server 2022 uses post-handshake authentication method with `TLS 1.3` by default.
 But because common browsers do not support this method, this configuration in practice is faulty.
 The problem with `TLS 1.3` is that the server will not send certificate request query to the client in default configuration and because of missing client certificate server resets connection.
-To re-enable certificate-based authentication we must turn `TLS 1.3` off.
-Alternative way is to enable in-handshake authentication method, we discuss it later in chapter "[Enabling in-handshake authentication method](#enabling-in-handshake-authentication-method)".
+To re-enable certificate-based authentication, `TLS 1.3` must be turned off.
+An alternative is to enable the in-handshake authentication method, discussed later in chapter "[Enabling in-handshake authentication method](#enabling-in-handshake-authentication-method)".

-> **Note:** On Windows Server 2025 this has been resolved natively — IIS adds a "Negotiate Client Certificate" checkbox directly in the HTTPS binding UI, enabling in-handshake authentication without the `netsh` workaround described below.
+> **Note:** On Windows Server 2025 this has been resolved natively — IIS adds a *Negotiate Client Certificate* checkbox directly in the HTTPS binding UI, enabling in-handshake authentication without the `netsh` workaround described below.

-Until the problem exists with Windows Server 2022, we must turn `TLS 1.3` over TCP off.
-We can do it by selecting `Disable TLS 1.3 over TCP` in IIS bindings window:
+On Windows Server 2022, while this problem exists, `TLS 1.3` over TCP must be turned off.
+This can be done by selecting `Disable TLS 1.3 over TCP` in the IIS bindings window:

 ![Turn TLS 1.3 off to enable certificate based authentication](./img/image14.png)